2023 in Bare Knuckle Fighting Championship: List of events

-Bare Knuckle Fighting Championship 35: Cedeno vs. Slaveski
+BKFC 35 Myrtle Beach: Cedeno vs. Slaveski

-Bare Knuckle Fighting Championship 35: Cedeno vs. Slaveski was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on January 27, 2023, at the John T. Rhodes Sports Center in Myrtle Beach, South Carolina, USA.
+BKFC 35 Myrtle Beach: Cedeno vs. Slaveski was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on January 27, 2023, at the John T. Rhodes Sports Center in Myrtle Beach, South Carolina, USA.

 Background

 The event featured a welterweight title eliminator bout between Yosdenis Cedeno and Gorjan Slaveski.

 The event was expected to have a rematch between BKFC Bantamweight Champion Johnny Bedford and former champion Dat Nguyen; however, the bout was cancelled after Bedford retired from combat sports just a few days into the camp.